ndabAP/vue-command/README.md

 ### Built-in

 Built-in commands provide more control over the terminals behaviour.
 On the other side, they have to take care about every regular command step.
 As a matter of fact, regular commands are just calling helper methods or change properties which could be also called or changed by built-in commands.
 Regular commands can be seen as a facade to built-in commands.

-The API is more likely to change.
 The argument that is called within the built-in command is the unparsed `Stdin`.
 It's possible to use a custom parser at this place.
 To fully simulate a regular command circle a built-in command has to follow these steps:

 1. Add the programm to the `executed` `Set` property
-2. Increase the history pointer
+2. Increase the history pointer with `setPointer`
-3. Emit command executing started
+3. Use `emitExecute` to emit command executing
-4. Tell terminal there is a command in progress
+4. Call `setIsInProgress` to tell there is a command in progress
 5. Push the `Stdout` component into the `history` property
 6. Execute actual task
 7. Exit the command with the injected `terminate` function